Writing systems of Formosan languages

 The writing systems of the Formosan languages are Latin-based alphabets.
 Currently, 16 languages (45 dialects) have been regulated.
 The alphabet was made official in 2005.

 History

-The Sinckan Manuscripts are one of the earliest written materials of several Formosan languages, including Siraya.
-This writing system was developed by Dutch missionaries in the period of Dutch ruling (1624–1662).
+The Sinckan Manuscripts are one of the earliest written materials of several Formosan languages, including Siraya and Taivoan.
+This writing system was developed by Dutch missionaries in the period of Dutch rule (1624–1662).

 After 1947, with the need for translation of Bible, Latin scripts for Bunun, Paiwan, Taroko, Atayal, and Amis were created.
 Currently, all 16 Formosan languages are written with similar systems.
 The Pe̍h-ōe-jī of Taiwanese Hokkien and Pha̍k-fa-sṳ of Taiwanese Hakka were also created with by the western missionaries.

 In 2005, standardized writing systems for the languages of Taiwan's 16 recognized indigenous peoples were established by the government.

 Alphabets

 The table shows how the letters and symbols are used to denote sounds in the 16 officially recognized Formosan languages.